kurrent-io/KurrentDB-Client-NodeJS/docs/api/reading-events.md

 # Reading Events

-EventStoreDB provides two primary methods for reading events: reading from an individual stream to retrieve events from a specific named stream, or reading from the `$all` stream to access all events across the entire event store.
+KurrentDB provides two primary methods for reading events: reading from an individual stream to retrieve events from a specific named stream, or reading from the `$all` stream to access all events across the entire event store.

-Events in EventStoreDB are organized within individual streams and use two distinct positioning systems to track their location.
+Events in KurrentDB are organized within individual streams and use two distinct positioning systems to track their location.
 The **revision number** is a 64-bit signed integer (`long`) that represents the sequential position of an event within its specific stream.
 Events are numbered starting from 0, with each new event receiving the next sequential revision number (0, 1, 2, 3...).
-The **global position** represents the event's location in EventStoreDB's global transaction log and consists of two coordinates: the `commit` position (where the transaction was committed in the log) and the `prepare` position (where the transaction was initially prepared).
+The **global position** represents the event's location in KurrentDB's global transaction log and consists of two coordinates: the `commit` position (where the transaction was committed in the log) and the `prepare` position (where the transaction was initially prepared).